Exercising Industry Coordination in Response to a Global Cyber Disruption

 More than 800 representatives from over 150 financial firms as well as more than 50 regulatory authorities, central banks, government agencies and trade associations across 19 countries participated in the event.
 The financial institutions included securities firms, banks, investment banks, asset managers and financial market infrastructure providers of all sizes.

-Regulatory organisations, central banks, government agencies and trade associations highlighted their response activities during the exercise.
-Several organisations discussed their roles in crisis response and what they would do in the presented scenario.
+Regulatory organizations, central banks, government agencies and trade associations highlighted their response activities during the exercise.
+Several organizations discussed their roles in crisis response and what they would do in the presented scenario.
 These included SIFMA, the Association for Financial Markets in Europe (AFME), Asia Securities Industry and Financial Markets Association (ASIFMA), Securities and Exchange Commission (SEC), U.S. Treasury, Financial Services Information Sharing and Analysis Center (FS-ISAC), Bank of England, Financial Conduct Authority, HM Treasury, UK Finance Sector Cyber Collaboration Centre (FSCCC), the Bank of Canada, and Canadian provincial regulators.

 The exercise helped identify areas for both public and private sector institutions to improve global crisis coordination, information sharing and communication protocols during a sector-wide cyber incident.